bryanibit/blog.io/_posts/2017-8-22-linux-smalltool.md

 tcpdump -s 65535 host 54.204.39.132 port 80 -i eth0 -w my.pcap
 ```

+## search a package derived from apt

+`apt-cache search pcl` to check all package including pcl in name.
+Use `apt-cache policy libpcl-dev` to check if
+install the package and its version.

+Likely you can use `ldconfig -p| grep pcl` to print its cache to check if the library is installed in system.

 ## Donation

 **If you think this useful for you, you can donate for me.
 Thank you for your support!**